jhugon/protodunecosmicmuons/README.rst

 protoDUNE Cosmic Ray Muons
 ==========================

 This repo has files for generating cosmic ray muons.
 The generators simply sample a parameterized distribution.
 The first ROOT script version of the software is documented in LBNE doc-db 9647, and is by Clay Barton.

 SamplingProgram.C is the main script for the first version

-The second version is by Justin Hugon, and the main script is mycosmics.py
+The second version is by Justin Hugon, and the main script is mycosmics.py. mycosmics_differentialplots.py plots the differential function used in mycosmics.py and directly integrates it.

 Other references:
 -----------------